kirit93/Personal/introduction_to_numpy/README.md

-# PyCon_Delhi
+# Introduction to Numpy
-This repo contains a Powerpoint presentation and a Jupyter notebook that I will use for my talk on "Introduction to NumPy" at PyCon Delhi.
+This repo contains a tutorial on the basic features on Numpy.
+This is targetted at Python beginners who want to learn how to solve numerical and scientific problems in Python in an easy and optimized way.